huyen-nguyen/huyen-nguyen/README.md

-🌱 I’m a Research Fellow in Biomedical Informatics @ Harvard Medical School.
+🌱 I’m a Postdoctoral Research Fellow in Biomedical Informatics @ Harvard Medical School.

 🎯 My work involves developing visualization systems to help scientists efficiently explore and interact with genomics and nucleomics data, supporting sense-making and decision-making in the biomedical domain.